Fatwa on religious pluralism, liberalism, and secularism: Background

 Indonesian Ulema Council (MUI) was established in 1975 by the Suharto regime, aimed at monopolization of the Islamic orthodoxy in Indonesia at the direction of the government.
 After the fall of Suharto in 1998 and the beginning of reformasi era, MUI was pressed to reformulate its role within the society.
 Initially, MUI aligned with B. J. Habibie who was deemed to be more friendly toward the political demand of puritanical Muslims.
 Habibie withdrew from the 1999 election, and Abdurrahman Wahid, (Note: Abdurrahman Wahid had been critical against the Suharto regime and to an extension the role of MUI, and advocated for the stripping off of MUI from the position as the semi-official clerical body.) a progressive figure, was elected as president from 1991 to 2001.
 Through the course, MUI lost its pipe with the government, prompted them to be an independent organization.
 They sought to establish its position as a religious authority representing the Muslim society.

 Suharto, during his rule, heavily suppressed the political Islamic movements and forced them to align with the state ideology of Pancasila.
 During this time, liberal and progressive interpretations of Islam gained societal traction.
 This includes neo-modernism, a derivation of reformist Islamic modernism which inclined toward more substantive reading of the Islamic scripture.
 The substantive reading was justified as accommodating the societal reality of Indonesia as a religiously plural and secular state.
 Abdurrahman Wahid, then chairman of Nahdlatul Ulama, was among the proponents of such ideas.
 The ideas were controversial especially among the ulamas, and puritanical organizations such as Indonesian Islamic Dawah Council (DDII) had been consistently criticizing them.

 After the collapse of Suharto regime, the substantive interpretations of Islam were succeeded by Liberal Islam Network (JIL) founded in 2001 by Ulil Abshar Abdalla among others.
 JIL was highly controversial due to Ulil's critical and contextual approach toward Sunnah (traditions and customs).
 (Note: Some ulamas who formed Forum Ulama Umat Islam (FUUI) already issued a fatwa against JIL and Ulil in 2002, declared him as an apostate who deserves death.)
 There was also an ascendance of Islamist movements after the democratic transition, formerly suppressed by the Suharto regime.
 Notable organizations include Islamic Defenders Front (FPI), Hizbut Tahrir Indonesia (HTI), and Indonesian Mujahedeen Council (MMI).
 These organizations, in addition to DDII, were also staunch critics of the neo-modernist strand as well as JIL and Ulil.
 MUI, in order to bolster its position as a religious authority, issued eleven fatwas in 2005, incorporating the demands by the puritanical and Islamist bloc of the Muslim society.
-Among them was a fatwa against Ahmadiyya, a heretic and minority Islamic group, as well as the fatwa against religious pluralism, liberalism, secularlism, often collectively called SiPiLis.
+Among them was a fatwa against Ahmadiyya, a heretic and minority Islamic group, as well as the fatwa against religious pluralism, liberalism, secularism, often collectively called SiPiLis.